-Delhi is daunting but delightful – built on seven ancient cities, the present day metropolis takes in all of them and a lot more.
-The city is vast and the mantra for expats looking for ways to spend a weekend in Delhi, which works well both for those on a short-term stay and for those settling, is to try to plan one major outing every day.
+Delhi may be daunting to some, but it's unquestionably delightful.
+Built on no fewer than seven ancient cities, the present-day metropolis takes in all of them and a lot more.
+The city is vast and the mantra for expats looking for ways to spend a weekend in Delhi is to try to plan one major outing every day.

-Take advantage of outdoor pursuits from October to April; May and June tend to be very hot and July and August make up the monsoon season.
+Expats should take advantage of outdoor pursuits from October to April, as May and June tend to be very hot while July and August make up the monsoon season.

 A fine example of Mughal architecture, Humayun’s Tomb is reminiscent of the Taj Mahal and houses the remains of Humayun, the second Mughal emperor.
-The grounds are also worth a visit as they include monuments such as the Tomb of Isa Khan.
+The grounds are also worth a visit as they include additional monuments such as the Tomb of Isa Khan Niyazi.

 National Gallery of Modern Art

-For art lovers, a museum that features works from the 1850s and onwards.
-An impressive permanent collection, as well as a number of temporary exhibitions on show.
+Perfect for art lovers, this museum features artworks from the 1850s onwards.
+It is home to an impressive permanent collection of artworks from paintings and drawings to sculptures and photographs, as well as a number of temporary exhibits on show.

 National Gandhi Museum